PlanetPolly/beautiful-jekyll/researchexperience.md

 **Undergraduate Researcher** at **College of Chemistry**

-*Mentored by Prof. Xuefeng Qian on molybdenum disulfide and its application in HER*
+*Mentored by Prof. Xuefeng Qian on Molybdenum Disulfide and Its Application in HER*